-From 1st May 2019, we are delighted to be taking forward new canal-based, cultural heritage projects, previously undertaken by Scottish Waterways Trust.
+We work on a range of canal-based, cultural heritage projects.
 These projects help create a brighter future for the people, communities and wildlife of Scotland by building life skills, connecting people with their natural environment and conserving our rich heritage.

 Canal College is a heritage skills focused employability project which helps people boost their life and work chances whilst protecting the nation’s canal heritage.
 We delivered it until August 2021.

 The programme helped people to: